Muscles & Joints

 Sitting in front of a computer screen for hours each day isn’t the best for your health yet for many of us, it’s unavoidable due to our jobs.
 Whether you're working in an office or working remotely, you’re likely in front of a computer screen for close to 8 hours which can lead to all sorts of aches and pains.
 Work-related shoulder pain is affecting people more and more frequently today and one of the most common ailments is shoulder pain from using a mouse, known as mouse shoulder.
 In this article, we’ll cover the symptoms of mouse shoulder, what can cause it, ways to treat this type of joint pain and how you can prevent it from happening.
 What is mouse shoulder?
 A common issue that people get from using a computer mouse for an extended period with poor posture or lack of support is mouse shoulder.
 It’s a form of a Repetitive Strain Injury (RSI) which is due to overusing muscles or straining them by doing the same actions.
 Mouse shoulder often feels like a deep aching or burning sensation in your shoulder and neck on the side you have been using a mouse.
 Carpal tunnel syndrome is another ailment brought on by your mouse, causing pain in your wrist and hand.

-Posterior Ankle Pain: Causes, Symptoms and Treatments
+Posterior Ankle Pain: Causes and Treatment Solutions

 Symptom

-Posterior Ankle Pain: Causes, Symptoms and Treatments
+Posterior Ankle Pain: Causes and Treatment Solutions

 Our ankle joints are complex joints joining each of our legs to our feet and are made up of ligaments, muscle, nerves, cartilage and blood vessels.
 They move each time we move our feet or legs and they allow our ankles to move in two directions - up (known as dorsiflexion) and down (called plantar flexion).
 The ankle joint carries our weight and so can be under stress a lot of the time, which can sometimes cause discomfort or pain.
 If you have pain at the back of your ankle, called posterior ankle pain, this can be very painful and interfere with normal activities such as walking, running, jumping or stretching.
 We know how frustrating this can be for you so in this article we look at the common causes and symptoms of posterior ankle pain.
 We’ll also give you advice on how to treat it - both medically and with self-care - how to prevent it, and what to do if you suffer from chronic pain in this part of your body.
 If you want to know how to get rid of that pain you’ve had for ages in the back of your ankle, read on!
 What are the causes of pain in the posterior ankle?
 There are a number of possible causes of posterior ankle pain and so you may need an opinion from a healthcare professional to get an accurate diagnosis if your symptoms do not settle with self care treatments.
 The usual causes of this pain are posterior ankle impingement, Sever’s disease, heel spurs, and inflammation or rupture of the Achilles tendon at the back of the heel.
 Posterior ankle impingement.
 Sometimes known as posterior ankle impingement syndrome (PAIS), this usually occurs when a muscle, ligament or bone pinches the back of the foot and is common in sportsmen and women who move their feet repetitively in a certain way, causing their feet to point down repeatedly - such as in football players, ballet dancers and trail runners for example.
 Sever’s disease is heel pain that occurs when the Achilles tendon is too tight and puts too much pressure on the soft cartilage at the end of the heel bone, known as the growth plate.
 It is common in children between the ages of 8 and 14 years who do lots of running or jumping and who are going through a growth spurt.
 Fortunately this doesn’t cause any long-term damage and usually goes away as the child gets older.
 Heel spurs are bony growths that stick out from the bottom of your heel, where your heel bone connects to the ligament running between your heel and the ball of your foot.
 They usually develop over time and are quite common.
 Inflammation of the achilles tendon at the back of your heel (Achilles tendinopathy) causes pain, swelling and stiffness of that area and is thought to be caused by repeated tiny injuries to the Achilles tendon.
 It is common in runners and people who play a lot of sports or in people who exercise regularly in the wrong kind of footwear.
 If the Achilles tendon tears by more than 50% or snaps completely it is said to be ruptured and this is usually obvious at the time this happens, causing very characteristic symptoms.
 If you are not sure if you have ruptured your Achillies we have an artice on Achillies tendon rupture which may help you.